 The food and beverage sector struggles to keep pace with the rising expectations of e-commerce brands compared to other industries.

-They need to improve in implementing e-commerce, even though the pandemic has accelerated this implementation.
+They need to improve their e-commerce implementation, even though the pandemic has accelerated customers' purchases.

-Dealing with perishable and long-shelf items, food and beverage companies struggle to schedule their deliveries at times that work well for their customers.
+When dealing with perishable and long-shelf items, food and beverage companies struggle to schedule deliveries that work well for their customers.

 Uninformed decisions